yieldprotocol/docs-v2/operations/emergency.md

-# Emergency Procedures for Yield Finance
+# Emergency Procedures for Yield Protocol
 _Thanks to Yearn for providing the base for this document_

 ## TLDR: [Emergency Checklist](#emergency-checklist)